-Semi-variable overheads possess the characteristics of both fixed and variable costs.
-A business will incur such costs at any given time, even though the exact cost will fluctuate depending on the business activity levels.
-A semi-variable overhead may come with a base rate that the company must pay at any activity level plus a variable cost that is determined by the level of usage.
+Semi-variable overheads possess some of the characteristics of both fixed and variable costs.
+A business may incur such costs at any time, even though the exact cost will fluctuate depending on the business activity level.
+A semi-variable overhead may come with a base rate that the company must pay at any activity level, plus a variable cost that is determined by the level of usage.

 Examples of semi-variable overheads include sales commissions, vehicle usage, and some utilities such as power and water costs that have a fixed charge plus an additional cost based on the usage.

 Overhead costs are important in determining how much a company must charge for its products or services in order to generate a profit.
 The most common overhead costs that any business incur include:

 Rent is the cost that a business pays for using its business premises.
 If the property is purchased, then the business makes mortgage payments.

 Rent is payable monthly, quarterly, or annually, as agreed in the tenant agreement with the landlord.
 When the business is experiencing slow sales, it can reduce this cost by negotiating the rental charges or by moving to less expensive premises.

 Administrative costs are costs related to the normal running of the business and may include costs incurred in paying salaries to a receptionist, accountant, cleaner, etc. Such costs are treated as overhead costs since they are not directly tied to a particular function of the business and they do not directly result in profit generation.
 Rather, administrative costs support the general running of the business.

 Examples of administrative costs may include audit fees, legal fees, employee salaries, and entertainment costs.
 A business can reduce administrative expenses by laying off some of its employees, switching employees from full-time to part-time, hiring employees on a contract basis, or by eliminating certain expenses, such as entertainment and office supplies.